 Evaluate your cash flowEvaluate your cash flow

 The first step to making buying and selling at the same time easier is to evaluate how much liquid money you have at your disposal.
 A typical downpayment is no less than 20 percent of the agreed-upon sale price, so you’ll need that to secure your new condo or co-op apartment.

-If you have enough money for the downpayment on the new apartment, before selling your current residence, this makes the process much easier for you.
+If you have enough money for the downpayment on the new apartment before selling your current residence, this makes the process much easier for you.
 As soon as you find your new ideal home, you can buy it because you’re not waiting for the other sale to close.
-If you don’t have enough cash for this, you’ll likely need to move into temporary housing or rental unit before buying your new home.
+If you don’t have enough cash for this, you’ll likely need to move into temporary housing or a rental unit before buying your new home.

-You could also look into a bridge loan, which enables the bank to cover your downpayment on the new apartment until your current apartment sale closes.
-However, bridge loans are often risky for the lender and buyer, so in the competitive New York City market, they are not as commonplace.
+You could also look into a bridge loan, enabling the bank to cover your downpayment on the new apartment until your current apartment sale closes.
+However, bridge loans are often risky for the lender and buyer, so they are not as commonplace in the competitive New York City market.

-Depending on your family and friends’ situation, you could ask for a personal loan to secure the 20 percent downpayment until the sale on your current home closes.
+Depending on your family and friends’ situation, you could ask for a personal loan to secure the 20 percent downpayment until the sale of your current home closes.